shraddha-t-hq/shraddha_phase2/AoC2025/Day_22.md

-# IDOR - Santa’s Little IDOR
+# C2 Detection - Command & Carol

 ## Challenge Overview
 This challenge focused on using **RITA (Real Intelligence Threat Analytics)** to detect command-and-control (C2) activity from captured network traffic.